-As shown in Figure B, instruction comprised 62.1% of governmental program expenses, while nine additional areas comprise the other 37.9% of expenditures for fiscal year 2017.
-Business administration and other services (3.1%) consists of the central office, business and warehouse, athletics, and other operations of the School District.
-Areas with the most direct impact on student instruction comprise 73.2% of the expenses, which included instruction, pupil services, improvement of instruction, and educational media services.
-The total for this same category for 2016 was 71.8%.
+As shown in Figure B, instruction comprised 62.4% of governmental program expenses, while the total of all other areas comprise the other 37.6% of expenditures for fiscal year 2018.
+Business administration (1.3%) consists of the central office, business and warehouse athletics and other operations of the School District.
+Areas with the most direct impact on student instruction comprise 72.3% of the expenses, which included instruction, pupil services, improvement of instruction, and educational media services.

-All of the percentages in the graph above are similar to the percentages from 2016 and well in line with our budget projections.
+All of the percentages in the graph above are similar to the percentages from 2017 and well in line with our budget projections.